Authored by the expert who managed and guided the team behind the Hungary Property Pack

 Is citizenship automatic after long-term residency in Hungary?

-Beyond the residency requirement, you must pass a constitutional studies exam in Hungarian, prove you have stable income and housing, have a clean criminal record, and demonstrate that granting you citizenship does not harm Hungary's public security.
+Beyond the time requirement, you must pass a constitutional studies exam conducted in Hungarian (covering history, culture, and basic law), demonstrate a clean criminal record, prove stable housing and livelihood, and show that your naturalization does not threaten national security.

 What are the real requirements to become a citizen in Hungary?